Battenfield/eth-comments/README.md

 # ETH-Comments

 A recursive Reddit-like comment container using React.
 With Upvote/Downvote feature, allowing the user to only vote once per comment.

 ### Additional Feature: Give ETH
 Allows user to tip the commenter Comment Gold(.001 ETH).
 An Ethereum icon will render next to the commenter username if the user is logged into MetaMask & the commenter has an Ethereum address in the USERS data set.
 The user can click this icon to open MetaMask to generate and send a tx to the commenters address.
 Also works on mobile wallet providers, such as Cipher Browser for iPhone.

+### DEMO: eth-comments.now.sh
 ![ETH-Comments demo](https://i.imgur.com/tpG9pVx.gif)

 Data and Users in demo are currently being passed in from `src/demo_data`.

-## To Start Run:
+## Run Project:

 In the project directory, run:
 ### `npm / yarn install`

-Start Project:
+Start:
 ### `npm / yarn start`

 Runs the app in the development mode.<br>